KaavyaU/Kaavya_Individual_Tri3/README.md

 // Pop final result and set as final result for expression result = (Double)calculation.pop();
 ```
 Defines test cases in mai method.
 The main method is called by Menu in order to run method.
-Scanner used to allow user input of expression and returns output to user.
+Scanner used to allow user input of expression and returns output to user
 ```
 public static void main (String [] args){
     Calculator simpleMath = new Calculator("100 + 200  * 3");